V3Hr7LnNRu7T/SSIDS/README.md

 We developped a stand-alone Modbus RTU Worker; codes are in the Folder [Fieldbuses/Modbus_RTU](./Fieldbuses/Modbus_RTU).

-Configure permissions for the Modbus RTU Worker:
+Install and configure permissions for the Modbus RTU Worker:

 ```
+make
 sudo chmod ugo+rw /dev/ttyUSB0

 ```

 ## Install Zeek